EdrickMuthamia/Event-Guest-List-Manager/README.md

 - Remove guests from the list
 - Edit guest names
 - Toggle RSVP status (Attending/Not Attending)
-- Shows the time each guest was added
 - Color-coded category tags

 ## How to Use